vijoybasu/Udacity-Azure-ML-Scholarship-Capstone/README.md

 #### Deployment Screenshots as below:

 ![image](https://user-images.githubusercontent.com/81923226/115027501-6c7e9f80-9ee1-11eb-8e0c-d0468e8158b0.png)
+#### We check on the Azure Portal for deployment in progress.
 ![image](https://user-images.githubusercontent.com/81923226/115027514-70aabd00-9ee1-11eb-8e4a-e990233321e8.png)
+#### Deployment now completes and we check for the same on the Azure Machine Learning Services.
 ![image](https://user-images.githubusercontent.com/81923226/115027520-73a5ad80-9ee1-11eb-81aa-e9e720f066c2.png)
+#### We check to make sure we have the rest endpoint with the Application Insights URL to track our model performance and other model parameters.
 ![image](https://user-images.githubusercontent.com/81923226/115027531-77393480-9ee1-11eb-9e05-35379434c542.png)
+#### The Status Code obtained from the Model Service is : 200 which means OK.
 ![image](https://user-images.githubusercontent.com/81923226/115027543-7accbb80-9ee1-11eb-8d01-75f8f11eac66.png)
 ![image](https://user-images.githubusercontent.com/81923226/115027557-7ef8d900-9ee1-11eb-94ee-25adb7617881.png)
+#### We obtain the Swagger URI & the Scoring URI from the deployed model in service.
 ![image](https://user-images.githubusercontent.com/81923226/115027703-ab145a00-9ee1-11eb-8445-26eb13d78e68.png)

 #### Testing Model Endpoint

 The model endpoint is tested using a sample of row values in the test dataset.
 The output is obtained as `[1,0]` indicating that the said person will indeed have a death event owing to his physical factors.

 ![image](https://user-images.githubusercontent.com/81923226/115027967-f9295d80-9ee1-11eb-8972-e9aabce8fd43.png)